deffie2/Gas/README.md

 ```bash
 What is the name of the dataset you wish to access?
 ```
-Here, you will type the full file name, including csv.With `bf` you don't have to enter any file name.
+Here, you will enter the complete file name, including `.csv`.
+For `bf`, you do not need to enter any file name.

 ##### Example of short path simualtion
 ```bash